top of page

 THE EXPLORATORIUM CLOCK

-The Exploratorium Clock is a weight driven pendulum clock created by Norman Tuck in 1989 as an Artist-in-Residence project for the Exploratorium Museum in San Francisco.
+The Exploratorium Clock is a weight driven pendulum clock that utilizes a pendulum variation of a 13th century verge and foliot (crown wheel) escapement, the earliest known type of mechanical escapement.
+It was created by Norman Tuck as an Artist-in-Residence project at the Exploratorium Museum in San Francisco in 1989.

 Explo Clock _ World Fina001.jpg